-By agreement dated June 15, 2006, the Company entered into a strategic alliance with another company to acquire, explore and develop exploration and evaluation assets in the Southeastern United States.
-The term of the agreement is five years, in which the Company will acquire a 100% interest in the project subject to completion of a work program totaling US\$400,000, to be funded during the first year of the agreement.
-In addition, the Company advanced \$55,897 (US\$50,000) for land acquisition costs.
+By agreement dated June 15, 2006, the Company entered into a strategic alliance with a North Carolina company to acquire, explore and develop exploration and evaluation assets in the Southeastern United States.
+At June 30, 2013 and 2012, the Company has accrued US\$165,000 in consulting fees that were required per the agreement to this company.